shenhaibo123/SNN_summaries/README.md

 # SNN_summaries
-this repository record my  learning in spiking neural network, and this is
+this repository record my  learning in spiking neural network, and [this](https://github.com/shenhaibo123/SNN_arxiv_daily) is my subscriptions of SNN daily in arxiv.

-arxiv daily

 ## Combined With Event Camera